testtestProblem/HotTab__Win10/README.md

     }
 ```
 > [!WARNING]
-> If restart app, the value not exist,the path maybe exist.
+> If restart app, the value not exist, the path maybe exist.

 * RegisterKey represents a key-level node in the Windows registry.